QUASI-DEV/www/md/faq.md

 Of course.
 Proposals will usually include a total amount (say, USD 5M to complete project A), an initial deposit (USD 1M to bootstrap project A) and a monthly payment (for example, USD 200K / month for 20 months).
 At anytime, the DAO can stop the regular payments if it is dissatisfied by the Service Provider, effectively firing it.

-### Does this mean you created a model where you can be fired?

-Yes, absolutely.
  We believe a relationship whereby the DAO stays in control of its funds is actually more beneficial to both parties than a traditional token sale where the Service Provider retains 100% of the funds.

 ### How will voting take place?